(Human Growth Hormone, HGH, Somatotropin)

 What are the claims?

 When hGH is being marketed to bodybuilders and athletes, the claims range from outrageous to ridiculous.
-Ultimate HGH, which is marketed by Great American Products, is promoted with claims that it can "turn back the clock 20 to 30 years," build muscle, increase memory retention, increase "cardio output," help in loosing weight, deliver increased energy, improve vision, enhance immune function and even lower cholesterol.
+Ultimate HGH, which is marketed by Great American Products, is promoted with claims that it can "turn back the clock 20 to 30 years," build muscle, increase memory retention, increase "cardio output," help in losing weight, deliver increased energy, improve vision, enhance immune function and even lower cholesterol.

 Does it work?